cssmagic/blog/misc/design/psychology-of-color-a-guide-for-designers.md

 * The interior dash lights on older model Suburu cars were orange.

-* Orange is the color that means “high” in the color-coded threat system established by presidential order in March 2002.
+* Orange is the color that means "high" in the color-coded threat system established by presidential order in March 2002.

 * In the United States Army, orange is the color of the United States Army Signal Corps.